D. Brian Kim

 D. Brian Kim is a specialist in Russian literature of the long nineteenth century, translation studies, and literary and cultural relationships between Russia, Western Europe, and East Asia.

 Dr. Kim's research broadly asks how Russians viewed and engaged in communication across languages and cultures throughout history, both within the Russian Empire and beyond its borders, and what factors motivated writers, translators, and lexicographers as they pursued their work in transnational contexts.
-His current book project examines the cultures, practices, and ideologies of multilingualism in imperial Russia, focusing on the interplay between literature and education to investigate a national imaginary that sought to valorize foreign languages as a way to bridge various cultural gaps between Russia and points beyond.
+His current book project examines the cultures, practices, and ideologies of multilingualism in imperial Russia, focusing on the emergence of an aspirational mindset concerning the study and knowledge of foreign languages that undergirded the literary activities of a range of authors at the turn of the twentieth century ranging from Tolstoy to Teffi.
+He is also co-editor of Tolstoy and Dostoevsky in Russian Symbolist Criticism, an anthology of translated essays forthcoming with Amherst College Press.

 At Penn, Dr. Kim regularly offers courses on nineteenth-century Russian literary and cultural history, including seminars on Tolstoy and Dostoevsky, as well as occasional seminars on such topics as Russian identity and its permutations in historical context, and the history and sociology of reading in imperial Russia.